dnakhooda/FeesApp/README.md

 <h2>Getting Fees App 💵</h2>

 Fees App is not Google Play Store.
-So, the only way to use Fees App is by building the code from this repository and using developer tools to install it on your device.
+So, the only way to use Fees App is by building the code from this repository in Android Studio and using developer tools to install it on your device.